-Build Trauma-Informed Skills Today
+Build Resilience-Centered Skills Today

 For children and youth who have experienced trauma, it is important to have positive relationships with adults they can trust.
 By building the skills needed to recognize and respond to signs of trauma, adults who work with children and youth can be an important source of support.